 The Rise of Niche Consumption

-We show that over the last 15 years, the typical household has increasingly concentrated its spending on a few preferred products.
-However, this is not driven by ``superstar'' products capturing larger market shares.
-Instead, households increasingly differ in terms of which products they focus their spending on.
-As a result, aggregate spending concentration has in fact decreased over this same period.
-We use a novel heterogeneous agent model to conclude that increasing product variety is a key force underlying these divergent trends.
-When more products are available, households can select a subset better matched to their particular tastes.
-This results in substantial welfare gains that are not reflected in standard government statistics.
-The model features heterogeneous markups because producers of popular products care more about maximizing profits from existing customers while producers of less popular niche products care more about expanding their set of customers.
-Surprisingly, however, our model can match the observed trends in household and aggregate concentration without any resulting change in aggregate market power.
+Over the last 15 years, the typical household has increasingly concentrated its spending on a few preferred products.
+However, this is not driven by "superstar'' products capturing larger market shares.
+Instead, households increasingly purchase different products from each other.
+As a result, aggregate spending concentration has decreased.
+We develop a model of heterogeneous household demand and use it to conclude that increasing product variety drives these divergent trends.
+When more products are available, households select products better matched to their tastes.
+This delivers welfare gains from selection equal to about half a percent per year in the categories covered by our data.
+Our model features heterogeneous markups because producers of popular products care more about their existing customers while producers of less popular niche products care more about generating new customers.
+Surprisingly, our model matches the observed trends in household and aggregate concentration without any change in aggregate market power.

 Keywords: Product Concentration, Niche Products, Market Power, Markups, Polarization, Long-tail